Texans Place Three Players On COVID-19 List

+Aaron Wilson reports the Houston Texans placed LB Jacob Martin, DE Maliek Collins, and DE Derek Rivers on the COVID-19 list Monday.

+Martin, 24, was drafted in the sixth round by the Seahawks out of Temple in 2018.
+He was entering the second year of his four-year, $2.6 million rookie deal when he was traded to the Texans in 2019.

-In 2020, LeBlanc appeared in nine games for the Eagles and recorded 22 total tackles, one sack, one forced fumble, one recovery, no interceptions, and two pass defenses.
+In 2021, Martin has appeared in 14 games for the Texans and recorded 20 total tackles, four sacks, and two forced fumbles.

+We have him included in our Top 100 – 2022 Free Agents list.

 Looking for the latest NFL Insider News & Rumors?